-Even before the lockdowns, sustainable construction was on the agenda in Australia, driven by initiatives like the Green Star sustainability rating system and the Good Environment Choice Australia (GECA) Standards.
+Even before the pandemic, sustainability was on the agenda across the construction industry, driven by initiatives like the Structural Engineers 2050 Challenge and Architecture 2030.
 Concrete is a particular area of focus in these initiatives.

-That's because traditional concrete produces more CO2 than the aviation industry.
+That's because traditional concrete produces more CO_2 than the aviation industry.
 Cement, the key ingredient that gives concrete its strength, has a large environmental footprint.
 According to the International Energy Agency, cement is responsible for up to 7 percent of the world's CO2 emissions and 7 percent of industrial energy consumption.
 Solutions like CarbonCure can help producers differentiate their products.
 CarbonCure not only reduces the need for cement, one of the most expensive and carbon-intensive ingredients in concrete production, it also injects carbon dioxide into the concrete mix, storing it as a mineral for the lifetime of the structure.
 CarbonCure's solutions are designed to offer minimal disruption to regular plant operations so they can be adopted widely and quickly.

-Producers that are not thinking about developing sustainable concrete mixes will miss out on this business opportunity and lose significant market share to competitors as more industry associations and government bodies set standards for carbon-reducing building practices.
+Producers that are not thinking about developing sustainable concrete mixes may lose significant market share to competitors as more industry associations and government bodies set standards for carbon-reducing building practices.